xelatihy/yocto-gl/docs/yocto/yocto_modelio.md

 Use `load_ply(filename, ply)` or `ply = load_ply(filename)` to load Ply files and `save_ply(filename, ply)` to save them.
-Both loading and saving take a filename, a reference to a Ply model, and throw an exception `io_error` exception if the file was not loaded successfully.
+Both loading and saving take a filename, a reference to a model, and throw an exception `io_error` exception if the file was not loaded successfully.
 Use without exception is supported as described above.